JagandeepBrar/telegram-plex-bot/docs/README.md

     - `/unwatch`: Unwatch a show or movie to stop notifications for new content
     - `/watching`: Get a list of the content you are currently watching
 - System-Related **[ADMIN ONLY]**
-    - `/access`: View or update the access level of a user (table below for different options)
+    - `/access`: View or update the access level of a user (table in the wiki for different options)
     - `/forceupdate`: Forcibly update the databases before the regular job interval time